 Longevity Issues to Consider

-There are a few things you must keep in mind in terms of adopting this niche for the long haul.
+You must keep in mind a few things in terms of adopting this niche for the long haul.
 Unless you plan on flipping your site to someone else, chances are you are hoping this will grow into a formidable business branch for years to come.

 Then you might find something such as how to store water that has you scrambling for new topics to cover after a few months.
 Maybe you covered rain barrels and treating water, you did product reviews and a how-to series, and now you are all out of ideas.

-You want to make sure that the niche you choose is not difficult for you to garner ideas with.
-Before you begin, brainstorm from your categories that fall under your umbrella niche topic and write out lists of possible things to cover.
+You want to make sure that your chosen niche is not difficult for you to garner ideas with.
+Before you begin, brainstorm from your categories that fall under your umbrella niche topic and write out lists of possible cover items.

 Would you be able to find something new a couple of months from now?
 How about a year from now?
-It is helpful, depending on how much creativity you have or lack, to pick a niche that makes things easy for you in terms of brainstorming topics to blog about.
+Depending on how much creativity you have or lack, it helps pick a niche that makes things easy for you in terms of brainstorming topics to blog about.

 Will you get bored with the niche – or feel some other negative emotion having to tend to a site on this topic all the time?
 What if it is a depressing niche and you have to write about it day after day?